wp-plugins/link-log/readme.txt

 = Settings (optional) =

-In 'Settings' -> 'link-log' you can set
-* the name of the parameter (default ?goto)
-* the duration of the IP-lock (default none)
-* whether to omit search engines or not
+In 'Settings' -> 'link-log' you can set the name of the parameter (default ?goto), the duration of the IP-lock (default none) and whether to omit search engines or not.

 = Theme functions =